MarceloAndresMendoza/nodemailer-server/readme.md

 ## Usage

 API-NodeMailer provides a RESTful API for sending emails.
-Refer to the API endpoints documented in the [server code](src/server.js) for details on how to interact with the API and send emails.
+Refer to the API endpoints documented below the install section.

 # API-NodeMailer Installation Script:
 **install.sh**